 St. Petersburg Coastal and Marine Science Center

-The CREST project involves a blend of process and monitoring activities relevant to understanding the health and resilience of shallow water reef environments.
+The CREST project involves a blend of process and monitoring activities relevant to understanding the resilience of shallow water reef environments.
 Current areas of research include the Dry Tortugas, Virgin Islands and Biscayne National Parks, and selected areas of the Florida Keys National Marine Sanctuary.
 Research goals include:

-Find out more at the Project Introduction.
+Find out more in the Overview.

 Coral diseases have been reported worldwide and with increasing frequency.
 Disease is now recognized as one of the major causes of reef degradation and coral mortality.

 Florida Corals Tell of Cold Spells and Dust Bowls Past, Foretell Weather to Come - USGS Press Release

 Ocean Warming Affecting Florida Reefs - USGS Press Release